 The NGR collections are used regularly by academics and students working on a very broad range of earth sciences research, from palaeobiology to hydrocarbon prospectivity.

 A number of UK universities bring student parties to the NGR each year and use its collections and facilities to support practical teaching and training in petroleum geoscience.

 Supporting Government legislation

-The NGR directly supports Government, its departments and agencies, in the implementation of legislation, regulation and codes of practice relating to subsurface data acquired by private operators during groundwater and mineral (including oil and gas) exploration.
+The NGR directly supports the UK Government, its departments and agencies in the implementation of legislation, regulation and codes of practice relating to subsurface data acquired by private operators during groundwater and mineral (including oil and gas) exploration.

-Legislation requires parties that drill certain types of wells to deposit specific records and samples with the British Geological Survey; the legislation includes:
+Legislation requires parties that drill certain types of wells to deposit specific records and samples with the BGS.
+The legislation includes:

-- Department for Business, Energy & Industrial Strategy/Oil and Gas Authority ; Petroleum Operations Notices (PON9 and PON9b); Information & Samples Regulations made under the Energy Act 2016
+- Department for Business, Energy & Industrial Strategy (BEIS)/Oil and Gas Authority (OGA): Petroleum Operations Notices (PON9 and PON9b); Information & Samples Regulations made under the Energy Act 2016

 - Mining Industry Act 1926